naussika/pokemonautomation.github.io/docs/Programs/PokemonLZA/RestaurantFarmer.md

       </tr>
     </table>

-- Considerations when using your own Pokemon
+- Considerations when using your own Pokémon

     - Some form of healing is recommended.
 Shell Bell and/or draining moves are good options
     - The first opponent will attempt to poison you.
-The Pokemon that's sent out first will likely faint to this if it's not Poison or Steel type
+The Pokémon that's sent out first will likely faint to this if it's not Poison or Steel type
-    - The second opponent can potentially burn your Pokemon.
-It will cripple physical attackers and your Pokemon may not be able to outheal the burn
+    - The second opponent can potentially burn your Pokémon.
+It will cripple physical attackers and your Pokémon may not be able to outheal the burn
-    - The second opponent also has moves that can angle the camera away and kill the run if the Pokemon are not immediately one-hit KO'd
+    - The second opponent also has moves that can angle the camera away and kill the run if the Pokémon are not immediately one-hit KO'd
     - The fourth opponent has Rocky Helmet and stall tactics.
 If you're using contact moves, you may take significant damage here
     - The best defense is a good offense, you'll take more damage if you're not able to quickly one-hit KO your opponents

-**Sushi High Roller**: 3 Pokemon at once.
+**Sushi High Roller**: 3 Pokémon at once.
 You'll want something to KO everything quickly

 - The player is not immune to damage here so you can lose if the player takes too much damage from stray attacks
-- Choose Pokemon that have good ranged AOE moves that can knock out all 3 Pokemon quickly in one move to maximize your earnings and minimize player damage.
+- Choose Pokémon that have good ranged AOE moves that can knock out all 3 Pokémon quickly in one move to maximize your earnings and minimize player damage.
 Examples: Surf, Sludge Wave
 - Examples of builds that can solo the entire round.
 Many other great options exist:

     <table>